reactorynet/reactory-express-server/README.md

 * `sudo adduser -d /var/reactory -m reactory`
 * `sudo usermod -aG sudo reactory`
-* ensure the reactory user is the
+* ensure the reactory user is the owner of the folder
-* check out the code into the reactory-api folder
+* check out the code into the reactory-server folder
 * install pm2 or alternatively use the service definition file to register your service